Living with Chronic Pain

 Finding the Right Care Team to Manage Chronic Back Pain

-Back pain can be tricky to diagnose and treat.
-It often takes specialists from several different medical disciplines to both find the root cause of back pain and create a comprehensive treatment plan that is in the best interest of the patient.
+Back pain can be tricky to diagnose and treat as it often involves muscles, nerves and/or bones.
+It often takes specialists from several medical disciplines to both find the root cause of back pain and create a comprehensive treatment plan.

-If you’re not a good candidate for surgery, you may need a physiatrist for physical medicine and rehabilitation.
-These doctors specialize in treating musculoskeletal problems without surgery.
-This type of doctor is a good candidate for the leader of your chronic back pain management team as they’re often well-versed in alternative therapies as well.
+Physiatrists (physical medicine and rehabilitation doctors) specialize in treating musculoskeletal problems without surgery.
+This type of physician is a good candidate for creating the foundation of a chronic back pain management team as they are often well versed in alternative therapies as well.

 Anesthesiologists do more than “put people under” for surgery.
 They also administer pain-relieving treatments, such as epidurals, to treat chronic back pain.